Submissions

 How to Pitch

 We prefer to work with writers from the idea stage rather than receiving completed drafts.
-This allows for a collaborative process that strengthens the work and ensures it fits our publication.
+This allows for us to connect with you in a collaborative process that strengthens the work and ensures it fits our publication.

 Your pitch should include:

-- What’s your angle?
-What unique perspective or analysis are you bringing?
+• What’s your angle?
+What unique perspective or analysis are you bringing to us?

 We try to respond to all pitches within 1-2 weeks.
 If you haven’t heard from us, feel free to follow up.